gkotian/gkotian.github.io/travels/_posts/2010-04-30-pig-slapping.md

 title: Pig Slapping
 categories:
 - Ecuador
-excerpt: This post is cruel, and will not go down well with animal lovers.
-Personally I am against the actions that I will proceed to describe in this post, but yes, I have been guilty of indulging in and encouraging it.
 ---

 **Warning: This post is cruel, and will not go down well with animal lovers.